MicrosoftDocs/learn/learn-pr/language/dotnet-introduction/includes/5-when-to-use-dotnet.md

-In this unit, we briefly discuss when you might want to use .NET.
+In this unit, you'll learn about when you might want to use .NET.
 When does it make sense to choose .NET?
 What can you build with .NET?

 ## .NET is for projects large and small